DataTables/Dist-DataTables-StateRestore-jQueryUI/Readme.md

 # StateRestore for DataTables with styling for [jQueryUI](http://jqueryui.com/)

-This package contains a built distribution of the [StateRestore extension](https://datatables.net/extensions/staterestore) for [DataTables](https://datatables.net/) with styling for [jQueryUI](http://jqueryui.com/).
+This is the distribution package for the [StateRestore extension](https://datatables.net/extensions/staterestore) for [DataTables](https://datatables.net/) with styling for [jQueryUI](http://jqueryui.com/).

 The StateRestore extension for DataTables builds on the `stateSave` option within DataTable's core.
 This allows users to save multiple different states and reload them at any time, not just at initialisation.